MetythornPenn/ocr_toolkits/README.md

 ## Introduction

-Collection of functions to work with ocr and synthetic data generater
+Collection of functions to work with ocr and synthetic data generater, postprocessing

 ## Features